J-CF-Leung/Study_Vault/Physics/Condensed matter physics/AQCMP.md

 	- $|\varepsilon_{\lambda}(\boldsymbol{p})-\mu|\sim k_{B}T$: the _ground state_ regime
 	- $|\varepsilon_{\lambda}(\boldsymbol{p})-\mu|\gg k_{B}T$: there is _no thermal broadening_, $\tau^{-1}\sim \varepsilon^{2}$

-### Quasiparticle excitation and effective energy
+## Quasiparticle energy expansion
 - For a _distribution of quasiparticles_ $n_{\lambda}(\boldsymbol{p})$, one can quantify the "amount of excitation" with the _quasiparticle excitation distribution_
-	- Distribution in the _new, interacting eigenstate_ of the system
+	- Distribution in the _new, interacting, excited eigenstate_ of the system
 $$\delta n_{\lambda}(\boldsymbol{p})=n_{\lambda}(\boldsymbol{p})-n_{\lambda}^{0}(\boldsymbol{p})$$
 - Here, $n^{0}_{\lambda}(\boldsymbol{p})$ is the _ground state distribution_, treated as a _step function_ at $\mu$

-- Assume the system is in contact with a _reservoir_, such that the number of _quasiparticles_ and _quasiholes_ are _not necessarily equal_
+- Assume the system is in contact with a _reservoir_ of chemical potential $\mu$, such that the number of _quasiparticles_ and _quasiholes_ are _not necessarily equal_
 - Define an _effective energy_
-	- Different from Helmholtz free energy
+	- Different from Helmholtz free energy, but still an _extensive quantity_
 $$F=E-\mu N$$
 - At _low termperatures_ $T<T_{F}=E_{F}/k_{B}$, _approximate_ $F$ as a _functional_
 $$\begin{align}